SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 [ DOWNLOAD DATASHEET ]

-Primitive type: Expiration signal emitter
+Primitive type: Temporal validity fact emitter

-Execution model: Read-time only
+Execution model: Read-time lookup + time comparison

 Hosting model: Self-hosted